keeganmccallum/Hangman/README.md

 ## GLOBAL DATA STRUCTURES

-- (array) letters_already_guessed, both correct and incorrect
+- (array) lettersAlreadyGuessed, both correct and incorrect
   - create a 27-character-long "array" of characters (char[])
   - set all positions to null (\0)
   - now we can traverse!
   - when adding a value, replace the first null reached with the character
 - (array) word bank, one of which is chosen at the beginning of the program
 - (int) number of lives remaining